Doris Duke: Personal life

-Duke married twice; the first time in 1935 to James H. R. Cromwell, the son of Eva Stotesbury and stepson of wealthy financier Edward T. Stotesbury.
+Duke married twice.
+In 1935, she married James H. R. Cromwell, the son of Eva Stotesbury and stepson of wealthy financier Edward T. Stotesbury.
 Cromwell was a New Deal advocate like his wife; Duke used her fortune to finance his political career.
 In 1940, he served several months as U.S. Ambassador to Canada and ran unsuccessfully for the U.S. Senate.
-The couple had a daughter, Arden, who was born prematurely in Honolulu on July 11, 1940, and died the following day.
-They divorced in 1943.
-In 1988, Duke adopted 32-year-old Chandi Heffner in Hawaii.
+The couple had a daughter, Arden, who was born prematurely in Honolulu on July 11, 1940, and died the next day.
+Duke and Cromwell divorced in 1943.

-On September 1, 1947, while in Paris, Duke became the third wife of Porfirio Rubirosa, a diplomat from the Dominican Republic.
-She paid his second wife, actress Danielle Darrieux, $1 million to agree to an uncontested divorce.
+On September 1, 1947, in Paris, Duke married Porfirio Rubirosa, a diplomat from the Dominican Republic.
+She was his third wife, and paid his second wife, actress Danielle Darrieux, $1 million to agree to an uncontested divorce.
 Because of her great wealth, Duke's marriage to Rubirosa attracted the attention of the U.S. State Department, which cautioned her against using her money to promote a political agenda.

-Furthermore, there was concern that in the event of her death, a foreign government could gain too much leverage.
-Therefore, Rubirosa had to sign a pre-nuptial agreement.
-Nonetheless, during the marriage, she gave Rubirosa several million dollars in gifts, including a stable of polo ponies, sports cars, a converted B-25 bomber, and, in the divorce settlement, a 17th-century house in Paris.
-In October 1948, Duke and Rubirosa divorced a little over a year after they were married, and Duke never married again.
+There was also concern that in the event of her death, a foreign government could gain too much leverage.
+Rubirosa therefore signed a pre-nuptial agreement.
+Nonetheless, during the marriage, Duke gave Rubirosa several million dollars in gifts, including a stable of polo ponies, sports cars, a converted B-25 bomber, and, in the divorce settlement, a 17th-century house in Paris.
+Duke and Rubirosa divorced in October 1948.

-In 1965, Duke took in Walker Inman Jr., the 13-year-old orphan son of her half-brother.
-She lacked parenting skills, spoiling him and sending him to boarding school.
+In 1965, Duke took in Walker Inman Jr., her half-brother's orphaned 13-year-old son.
+Lacking parenting skills, she spoiled him and sent him to boarding school.

-Duke had numerous love affairs, with, among others, surfing pioneer Duke Kahanamoku, film actor Errol Flynn, British politician Alec Cunningham-Reid, U.S. Army General George S. Patton, jazz pianist Joe Castro, Naval fighter pilot James W. Robb and U.S. writer Louis Bromfield.
+Duke had numerous love affairs, including with surfing pioneer Duke Kahanamoku, film actor Errol Flynn, British politician Alec Cunningham-Reid, U.S. Army General George S. Patton, jazz pianist Joe Castro, Naval fighter pilot James W. Robb, and U.S. writer Louis Bromfield.

-Duke posted bail of $5,000,000 for her friend, former Philippine First Lady Imelda Marcos, after the latter was arrested in 1988 for racketeering.
+In 1988, Duke posted bail of $5 million for her friend Imelda Marcos after Marcos was arrested for racketeering.

-Also in 1988, at the age of 75, Duke legally adopted a woman named Chandi Heffner, then a 35-year-old Hare Krishna devotee and sister of the third wife of billionaire Nelson Peltz.
-Duke initially maintained that Heffner was the reincarnation of her only biological child Arden, who died soon after birth in 1940.
-The two women had a falling out, and the final version of Duke's will specified that she did not wish Heffner to benefit from her trust funds; she also negated the adoption.
+Also in 1988, at the age of 75, Duke legally adopted Chandi Heffner, a 35-year-old Hare Krishna devotee and the sister of billionaire Nelson Peltz's third wife.
+Duke initially said that Heffner was the reincarnation of her daughter, Arden, who had died the day after she he was born in 1940.
+The two women fell out, and the final version of Duke's will negated the adoption and said that she did not wish Heffner to benefit from her trust funds.